Using the stay away method for a dementia community move

 - Ask for feedback after you leave.
 When you leave, the resident may be OK initially but I have seen people with dementia become more agitated or upset in the hours to come.
 Check in with the community staff to see how the resident has responded after you leave.
 Not just immediately after, but for hours (and maybe days) to come.

 When stay away doesn’t work.

 This is not the only method we use for transitioning a person with dementia into a new community.
-It is important to use person-centered techniques that explore more areas including the resident’s:
+There is no one-size fits all.
+In determining whether or not this will work, it is important to use person-centered techniques that explore more areas including the resident’s:

 - Family dynamic